Rowe2ry/team_profile_generator/README.md

-  This application is meant to be run in a unix command line such as "terminal" for Mac OS and Linux users or "gitbash" for Window users.
+  Navigate to the directory in a command line and enter the followign command :